delessio98/darkkik/README.md

 Converting stock kik ui to a dark themed variant

 What this guide/repository covers
--Modifying Colors.xml (partially to convert to dark theme, partially to change other colors) -Modifying res/layout and res/layout-v17 (finishing touches on the dark theme) -Adding the A/B testing menu (optional, enables a hidden menu within kik with many customization options) -Changing the package name (optional as well, packagechanger tool from the hyper6 repository will be used)
+Modifying Colors.xml (partially to convert to dark theme, partially to change other colors) Modifying res/layout and res/layout-v17 (finishing touches on the dark theme) Adding the A/B testing menu (optional, enables a hidden menu within kik with many customization options) Changing the package name (optional as well, packagechanger tool from the hyper6 repository will be used)

 # The Easy Way
 1. Get a copy of stock kik (must match version code to folder name in repository) (we are starting with kik 18.4 and moving